Intro to the Normandy Region of France

 The town was built around the magnificent Cathedral of Notre-Dame, it is home to the 200-foot long Bayeux Tapestry, a world famous masterpiece of embroidery whose vivid scenes depict the epic tale of William the Conqueror’s expedition to England in the 11th century.

-We offer four ways to visit Normandy from Paris
+We offer many ways to visit Normandy from Paris

 - American Normandy D-Day Tour from Paris